MP Estate Planning UK

 Choosing the correct closure date and ensuring details are up to date

-Log in, answer the security checks and pick “Close the Trust…” in the service.
-Enter the closure date as the day every asset was appointed or actually transferred out.
+Log in to the TRS, complete the security checks and select “Close the Trust…” within the service.
+Enter the closure date as the day on which the final asset was appointed out to beneficiaries or physically transferred.

-Examples: the date a property transfer completed, or the date the final bank funds left the account.
-Make sure all names, addresses and asset entries are current before you close.
+Examples: the date a property transfer completed at the Land Registry, or the date the final bank funds left the trust’s account.
+Make sure all names, addresses and asset entries are current and accurate before you close the record — HMRC expects the register to be correct at the point of closure.

 Completing the declaration and saving evidence of deregistration

-Closing yourself vs authorising a solicitor to act on your behalf
+Closing the record yourself vs authorising a solicitor to act on your behalf

-Trustees can close the record themselves using their Gateway login.
-Alternatively, you can authorise a solicitor via the agent link to act on your behalf.
+Trustees can close the TRS record themselves using their Government Gateway login.
+Alternatively, you can authorise a solicitor or agent via the agent link to close it on your behalf.

-When to pick a solicitor: if transfers are complex, or you prefer the professional to handle the final paperwork and keep your family file tidy.
+When to use a solicitor: if asset transfers were complex (for example, involving property transfers, holdover relief claims or distributions to multiple beneficiaries), or if you prefer a professional to handle the final paperwork and maintain a tidy file for the family.

-• Ensure TRS details match your final paperwork.
+• Ensure TRS details match your final trust accounts and transfer documentation.

-• Save the final declaration and retain records for the trust’s final period.
+• Save the final declaration and retain all records for the trust’s entire lifetime.

-“Close the record only once you can show all assets were dealt with and you have saved the closing evidence.”
+“Close the record only once you can demonstrate that all assets have been properly dealt with and you have saved the closing evidence.”

 ActionWhat to enterWhy it matters

-Save evidenceFinal declaration PDFProof for solicitors or banks
+Save evidenceFinal declaration PDF and trust accountsProof for solicitors, HMRC or banks if questions arise later

 Conclusion

-Check whether your arrangement must be on the TRS and, where an exemption may apply, keep notes to show why.
+Check whether your trust must be on the TRS and, where an exemption may apply under Schedule 3A, keep clear notes to show why you relied on it.

-Practical flow: gather what you need provide, set up your Government Gateway, use the trust registration service path, then claim and maintain the record.
+The practical flow is straightforward: gather the information you need, set up your Government Gateway account (choosing “organisation”), use the TRS registration path, then claim and maintain the record over the trust’s lifetime.

-Remember the difference: non‑taxable records usually give a URN; taxable ones give a UTR and bring ongoing duties such as the 31 January declaration.
+Remember the key distinction: non-taxable trusts receive a URN for identification; taxable trusts receive a UTR and bring ongoing duties such as the 31 January annual declaration and potentially the SA900 tax return.

-Keep secure files, share key details with co‑trustees, and set diary reminders for 90‑day updates.
-Seek expert help for complex beneficiaries, overseas elements or unclear tax triggers.
+Keep secure files, share key details with your co-trustees, and set diary reminders for 90-day update deadlines.
+Seek specialist advice for complex beneficiary classes, overseas elements or unclear tax triggers.
+As Mike Pugh says, “the law — like medicine — is broad.
+You wouldn’t want your GP doing surgery” — so use a specialist when the situation demands it.

-Work step‑by‑step.
-It saves stress and keeps your family’s plans on track.
+Work step by step.
+It saves stress and keeps your family’s plans firmly on track.

 FAQ